Witiko/doctoral-thesis/main.md

 \label{sec:topological-math-representations}

-Although tree-structured math representations for the exchange of presentation and content math are well-established, how to transform them into a linear stream of tokens for math information retrieval is an open problem.
+Although tree-structured math representations for the exchange of presentation and content math are well established, how to transform them into a linear stream of tokens for math information retrieval is an open problem.

-In 2019, @lample2020deep have linearized a tree-structured content math representation using pre-order traversal, producing a topologically-ordered sequence of tokens (also known as the prefix notation or the normal Polish notation).
+In 2019, @lample2020deep linearized a tree-structured content math representation using pre-order traversal, producing a topologically ordered sequence of tokens (also known as the prefix notation or the normal Polish notation).
 To give an example, the expression $x!! - y^2 = 0$ would be represented as the following comma-separated list of math symbols: $=$, $-$, $!!$, $x$,